DirectMessagingTechnologies/docs-web/docs/apps/googext_overview.md

 There is minimal installation and setup needed to start working with creator data directly in your spreadsheets!

-Simply click the **install** button in the Workspace Marketplace listing and proceed through the dialog and grant the DMT Creator Data extension the permissions it needs to work as expected.
+Simply click the **install** button in the Google Workspace Marketplace™ listing and proceed through the installation flow and grant the DMT Creator Data extension the Google™ Account permissions it needs to work as expected.

 And that's it!
 Once it is successfully installed, the extension install will be associated with your Google Workspace account (either a personal gmail _or_ a professional custom domain) that you used to install the application into your workspace.